ArchipelagoMW/Archipelago/docs/network protocol.md

 | data | dict | Any data you want to send |

 ### Get
-Used to request a single or multiple values from the server's data storage, see the [Set](#Set) package for how to write values to the data storage.
-A Get package will be answered with a [Retrieved](#Retrieved) package.
+Used to request a single or multiple values from the server's data storage, see the [Set](#Set) packet for how to write values to the data storage.
+A Get packet will be answered with a [Retrieved](#Retrieved) packet.
 #### Arguments
 | Name | Type | Notes |
 | ------ | ----- | ------ |
 | keys | list\[str\] | Keys to retrieve the values for. |

-Additional arguments sent in this package will also be added to the [Retrieved](#Retrieved) package it triggers.
+Additional arguments sent in this packet will also be added to the [Retrieved](#Retrieved) packet it triggers.

 Some special keys exist with specific return data, all of them have the prefix `_read_`, so `hints_{team}_{slot}` is `_read_hints_{team}_{slot}`.